Theology of the Body

 A K-8 Theology of the Body curriculum was designed for the Lincoln Diocese by the Office of Religious Education in collaboration with many parents, teachers, and administrators.
 It was developed to help our K-8 Catholic School parents and teachers address the issues we face in an over-sexualized culture in a way that is age-appropriate and faithful to the truth and charity of Christ.
 Bishop Conely, in his letter promulgating this curriculum, states, "Our over sexualized culture is in great need of the light of the Gospel, especially in the areas of marriage, family and our very identity as men and women.
 Helping our students to understand themselves as God made them, and understand His plan for their lives, will help to transform our entire culture."

-- "In the Beginning when God created..." - focuses on the mystery of creation, the uniqueness of the human person created in God's image, and how our boy reveals our spiritual soul.
+- "In the Beginning when God created..." - focuses on the mystery of creation, the uniqueness of the human person created in God's image, and how our body reveals our spiritual soul.

 - "God Created them Male and Female" - considers the beauty of marriage, God's plan for the male sex and the female sex, and motherhood and fatherhood.

-- "Jesus Restores Fallen Man" - which reflects on the redemption that Jesus brings to our condition of brokenness especially as it relates to our senses, body and human relationships.
+- "Jesus Restores Fallen Man" - reflects on the redemption that Jesus brings to our condition of brokenness especially as it relates to our senses, body, and human relationships.
 Special considerations include the use of media and keeping our bodies and souls safe.

 - "Called to a Life of Virtue" - looks at the meaning of Christian virtue and offers particular virtues to cultivate in light of creation, masculinity and femininity, and our broken condition.